 - Galangal tablets to eliminate chest/heart pain, dizziness, and weakness;

 - Combination fennel and galangal tablets with wormwood elixir, for removing deposits from the blood vessels and organs and parsley elixir for stabilizing the heart and circulation.

 This is the lightest among Hildegard’s healthy fasts.
 The Spelt Fast does not mandate a total relinquishment of food.
 Three meals are permitted per day, all of which focus on spelt products, fruits, and vegetables.

 (2) Bread Fast

 This is an intermediate stage fast, between the Spelt Fast and the Hildegard Fast.
 One approach to a Hildegard Bread Fast includes switching back and forth daily between the Spelt Fast and the Hildegard Fast.

 Alternatively, some practitioners prefer a hybrid approach, whereby one day is spent with a quasi-Spelt Fast, followed by one day of modified Hildegard Fast, or reduction diet.
 In this case, a reduction diet is a traditional Hildegard Fast enhanced with spelt bread, fennel, and spelt/lettuce salad.
-Find more on bread as part of your nutrition in our vindication for breaking bread.
+Find more on bread as part of your nutrition in our post: What is Spelt Bread?.

 (3) Hildegard Fast